-In 1992, NASDAQ was joined together with the London Stock Exchange and formed the first link of securities markets to be intercontinental, and in 2000, the National Association of Securities Dealers left the NASDAQ Stock Market in order to form a publicly traded company.
-The status of the NASDAQ stock market changed in 2006, changing it from a stock market into a licensed national securities exchange, and in 2007, its merger with leading Nordic operator OMX led to an expansion in NASDAQ’s global footprint and led to another change of name, to The NASDAQ OMX Group.
-With its headquarters based in New York, there are 26 markets operated by NASDAQ OMX – mainly equities, but also options, derivatives, fixed income and commodities.
-It also operates 3 clearing houses and 5 central securities depositories in Europe and the United States, with its state of the art technology being used in 50 countries and 70 different exchanges.
-In order to be eligible to be listed on this exchange, the company must have a registration with the SEC (United States Securities and Exchange Commission) and it must have a minimum of three market makers (financial companies which act as dealers or brokers for specific securities).
+In 1992, NASDAQ was joined together with the London Stock Exchange, and formed the first link of securities markets to be intercontinental; and in 2000, the National Association of Securities Dealers left the NASDAQ Stock Market in order to form a publicly traded company.
+The status of the NASDAQ stock market changed in 2006, from a stock market into a licensed national securities exchange, and in 2007, its merger with leading Nordic operator OMX led to an expansion of NASDAQ’s global footprint and another change of name, to the NASDAQ OMX Group.
+With its headquarters in New York, there are 26 markets operated by NASDAQ OMX – mainly equities, but also options, derivatives, fixed income and commodities.
+It also operates three clearing houses and five central securities depositories in Europe and the United States, with its state-of-the-art technology being used in 50 countries and 70 different exchanges.
+In order to be eligible to be listed on this exchange, the company must have a registration with the United States Securities and Exchange Commission (SEC), and it must have a minimum of three market-makers (financial companies that act as dealers or brokers for specific securities).
 They must also comply with minimum requirements regarding capital, assets, shareholders and public shares.
 Although there was speculation in 2011 that NASDAQ OMX would attempt to take over NYSE, this has not yet materialised.

 Market Tiers of the NASDAQ

-There are three different market tiers on the NASDAQ Stock Market.
-These include:
+There are three different market tiers on the NASDAQ Stock Market:

-- Capital Market (small cap) – this equity market is designed for those companies that only have a relatively small level of market capitalisation.
-There are much less stringent listing requirements for these small cap companies than those that are required for bigger companies listing on other NASDAQ markets that have a much higher market capitalisation.
+- Capital Market (small cap) – This equity market is designed for those companies that only have a relatively small level of market capitalisation.
+There are much less stringent listing requirements for these small cap companies than those required for bigger companies listed on other NASDAQ markets that have a much higher market capitalisation.

-- Global Market (mid cap) – this is comprised of stocks representing the NASDAQ Global Market.
-This consists of 1450 stocks which meet the strict liquidity and financial requirements set by NASDAQ as well as corporate governance standards.
+- Global Market (mid cap) – This is composed of stocks representing the NASDAQ Global Market.
+This consists of 1,450 stocks that meet the strict liquidity and financial requirements set by NASDAQ, as well as corporate governance standards.
 The Global Market is much less exclusive than the Global Select Market.

-- Global Select Market (large cap NASDAQ-GS) – this index is market capitalisation weighted and is composed of international and US based stocks which are representative of the Global Select Market Composite.
-The Global Select Market is made up of 1200 stocks which comply with the strict liquidity and financial requirements set by NASDAQ as well as the corporate governance standards.
+- Global Select Market (large cap NASDAQ-GS) – This index is weighted by market capitalisation, and is composed of international and US-based stocks that are representative of the Global Select Market Composite.
+The Global Select Market is made up of 1,200 stocks that comply with the strict liquidity and financial requirements set by NASDAQ, as well as the corporate governance standards.
 This is a market that is distinctly more exclusive than the standard Global Market, and in October every year, the NASDAQ Listing Qualification Department is charged with reviewing the Global Market Composite in order to decide whether any of its stocks are now eligible to be listed on the Global Select Market.

 Other educational materials